ibm-cloud-docs/devsecops/devsecops-configuring-zap-scans.md

 Set the `zap-ui-scan` parameter to `true` for ZAP UI scan to run.
 {: note}

-Parameters required for configuring ZAP UI scans are as follows.
+Parameters that are required for configuring ZAP UI scans are as follows.

 |Name |Type	|Description |Required or Optional |
 |:----------|:------------------------------|:------------------|:----------|